tekumara/prefect-demo/README.md

 - [Handle failure](flows/handle_failure_flow.py) shows how to handle a failing task.
 - [Map flow](flows/map_flow.py) uses [Task.map](https://docs.prefect.io/faq/?h=map#does-prefect-2-support-mapping).
 - [Flatten flow](flows/flatten_flow.py) demonstrates how to parallelise over a list of lists.
+- [Parent flow](flows/parent_flow.py) shows how to [trigger a flow run from a deployment](https://annageller.medium.com/44d65b625627) within a parent flow.
+The triggered flow is treated as a sub flow.

 [Deployment](flows/deploy.py) to Kubernetes: